Rvandos/Computer_Science_duplicate_detection/README.md

 This repository contains in total 5 python files: "Bootstrap.py", "functions.py", "hash.py", "performance.py", "plots.py".
 And three folders with remaining documents.

+## General idea:
+1).
+Data pre-processing of titles and product descriptions.
+2).
+Binary matrix to represent products, dimension of elements that represent a product is reduced by min-hashing.
+3).
+LSH is applied to the signature matrix to obtain candidate pairs.
+4).
+A distance matrix is computed, products that are not implied to be candidates by LSH are given a distance of infinity.
+For the candidate pairs, the inverse of the cosine similarity measure is computed based on the columns of the signature matrix.
+5).
+The distance matrix is used as input to an agglomerative hierarchical clustering algorithm that returns clusters of duplicate pairs.

 ## Python files
 ### 1) "functions.py"
 -This is the general python file, which contains all the functions used.
 These include functions for data pre-processing, obtaining binary and signature matrices, LSH, clustering, and functions to obtain performance measurements.
 All the functions in the file contain a small description, for this reason further information is left out.